Spring Rosenberg Institute Public Forum

 The Barbara and Richard Rosenberg Institute for Marine Biology & Environmental Science Public Forum series brings thought leaders to the Estuary and Ocean Science Center to engage community members in discussion about important scientific advances and environmental issues.
-Public forums are held twice a year in the Bay Conference Center.

 Did you miss any of our previous Public Forums?
 Videos of our presentations can be found HERE.